Antomated/PokeGuide/README.md

 # PokeGuide
-This application displays all Pokémons and allows to check their stats/abilities/moves.
+This application displays all Pokémons and allows users to check their stats, abilities, and moves.

+> **Disclaimer:** The primary goal of this project was to quickly explore and test `RxSwift`, with a particular focus on integrating `RxCocoa` with `UIKit` using the MVVM architecture pattern.

 # Features:
 - Adapts to various screen sizes and resolutions using responsive design